solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   internal http request to the server itself.
 * **Improvement:** Add "Disable" to "Max number of failed login attempts per IP address" to avoid conflict with other plugin.
+* **Improvement:** Update geolocation database libraries to 1.1.7 for better compatibility with some platform.

 = 3.0.1.2 =
 * **Bug fix:** Fix the blocking issue in some environments when upgrading from